qbus-agentur/qbtools/README.md

 This extension provides a set of `ViewHelpers` and `Hooks` that are used to implement TYPO3 based websites by [Qbus](https://www.qbus.de/).

+Some ViewHelpers (like `qbtools:fetch` or `qbtools:fal`) are not meant to be used as preferred solution, but are rather available when a proper implementation (using repository classes) is not possible – e.g. when data needs to be retrieved from the database in a template of a generic community extension.

 Usage
 -----